codrina24/codrina24/README.md

 ## Hey, there! 👋

-**I'm Codrina** - immersed in intensive training at 42 Paris, where I develop projects in C/C++, explore graphics, virtual machines, and networking.
+**I'm Codrina** — a junior developer who has completed the 42 Paris Common Core, where I built projects in C and C++, exploring graphics, virtual machines, and networking.
+I also work with TypeScript and Python.

 Check out my [projects](https://github.com/codrina24?tab=repositories).